Thomas-Elder/hobby.node.maths/README.md

 Throws an error if the sample contains non-numeric elements.
 Throws an error if the sample is empty.

-Note this currently only supports single mode data sets.
-Support for multi-modal sets is in the works.

 #### range
 `range(sample);`